Delightful Poster

 Perplexity

-Concept of Emotional Therapy for Dementia Patients
+Concept of Emotional Therapy for Dementia Patients:

 Emotional therapy for dementia patients is a care approach that focuses on stimulating and supporting the emotional functions—such as empathy, joy, and sympathy—that are often retained even as cognitive abilities decline with dementia.
 This concept, developed and advocated by Masahiko Fujii, MD, PhD, and colleagues, shifts the focus from cognitive rehabilitation to emotional well-being, aiming to alleviate behavioral and psychological symptoms of dementia (BPSD) and enhance quality of life.